intel-analytics/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/attestation/README.md

 # TDX Quote Verification Interface

-You can verify TDX quote with `TDXQuoteVerification`.
+You can verify TDX quote with `VerificationCLI`.

 ## Requirements
 * Intel SGX SDK